uhai · Swahili for “life”

 The library builds itself

-Every photo and video gets a caption, species identification with scientific names, location, and a rights record — reviewed and correctable by your team.
+Every photo and video gets a caption, species identification with scientific names, a location, a rights record and a place in a duplicate group — all of it reviewable and correctable by your team.

 3. 3

-Find the exact shot in seconds, group assets into collections, and hand agencies a clean portal link with rights-safe downloads.
+Find the exact shot in seconds, clear its rights once, and hand agencies a portal link that can only ever contain material you are allowed to send.

 What you get